 As Christmas gets nearer and our diaries get busier and busier, mid-week dinner inspiration tends to get lost amidst the flurry of festive drinks and late-night Christmas shopping.
 So to make things easier, we've put together a collection of simple recipes to help you survive those busy nights in the lead up to the big day, with comforting, nourishing dishes that will keep the the whole family happy.

-Come in from the cold and warm up with a Chicken and Rice Bake from Nadiya Hussain’s Nadiya’s Family Favourites, a failsafe recipe with nourishing ingredients that can just be thrown into a tray all together and roasted in the oven - there’s really nothing to it, and the result is absolutely delicious.
+Come in from the cold and warm up with this Chicken and Rice Bake; a failsafe recipe with nourishing ingredients that can just be thrown into a tray all together and roasted in the oven.
+There’s really nothing to it, and the result is absolutely delicious.

 If you're after something vegetarian, this Crispy Gnocchi and Roasted Peppers from The Green Roasting Tin is a hassle-free recipe that brings delicious Mediterranean flavours to a cold winter's night.

 A true classic from the queen of easy comfort food, this simple Spaghetti Carbonara from Nigella Lawson's How to Eat can be thrown together quickly to leave you more time for wrapping presents.

 This One-pan Sausage and Pearl Barley Stew from One Pan.
 100 Brilliant Meals is always a big hit with the family, and it's packed with veggies to keep you feeling nourished.

 Keep it simple with this Autumnal Chicken Tray Bake, which is just the kind of thing we feel like at this time of year.
 We particularly like this recipe from Chicken because it's fuss-free, wholesome, and totally delicious.